venterachallenge/ventera-dev-challenge-jacob/README.md

 I decided to use javascript for my language because I hadn't parsed files with it before

+You can run both scripts by running the shell script called "runBoth.sh".
+To be able to run the script you need execute permissions on the file.

 To reformat the data I created a file called reformat.js.
 The tricky part of the program was reformatting the order field because it was not classic json data, each order had different fields.
 To solve this problem